Skip to content

 Everything looked consistent until Bernards Township broke the trend with an exponential growth period.
 Mr. Local History

 Worship also played an important part in the growth in Bernards Township.
-Bernards Township had a wide array of worship choices for its residents, which caused additional growth.
+Bernards Township offered a wide array of worship options for its residents, which led to additional growth.

-But while the two townships a very similar area footprint (approx. 25 square miles), Bernards Township became growth friendly and Bedminster didn’t.
-So the government policies that forced Bedminster to accept 6,000 new residents for The Hills Development, for the first time, Bernards Township fought the decision and landed in a totally different place, with a completely different vision for development.
+But while the two townships have a very similar footprint (approx. 25 square miles), Bernards Township became growth-friendly, while Bedminster didn’t.
+So, for the first time, Bernards Township fought the government policies that forced Bedminster to accept 6,000 new residents for The Hills Development, and landed in a totally different place, with a completely different vision for development.
 You can also blame the horses.
-The equestrian admiration in Bedminster still drives the decision for very limited development.
+The equestrian community in Bedminster still drives the decision to allow very limited development.
 While the property boundaries have shrunken, they still far outweigh Bernards Township in size.

 Conclusion

 Our opinion?
-We believe the wealthy landowners prevented the property and farm split-up/development forever differentiating Bedminster, Far Hills, Bernardsville and Peapack/Gladstone from Bernards Township.
-But is was the Lyons VA Medical Center that opened 1930 and changed Bernards Township and the area forever.
+We believe wealthy landowners prevented the property from being split up or developed, forever differentiating Bedminster, Far Hills, Bernardsville, and Peapack/Gladstone from Bernards Township.
+But it was the Lyons VA Medical Center, opened in 1930, that changed Bernards Township and the area forever.

 What do you think?